 Partnerships were at the core of NATURE+.
 Their expertise and site-specific knowledge played a critical role in scaling innovations, implementing nature-positive agricultural practices, and driving policy and investment change.
 The Initiative collaborated with a diverse network of research institutions, international Organizations, national and local governments, farmer organizations, private sector actors, and civil society groups to ensure that nature-positive approaches are effectively integrated into food systems and landscapes.

-The Theory of Change guiding the Initiative emphasized cross-sector collaboration to achieve meaningful progress towards the End of Initiative Outcomes (EOIOs).
+The theory of change guiding the Initiative emphasized cross-sector collaboration to achieve meaningful progress toward the End of Initiative Outcomes (EOIOs).
 Partnerships supported key areas such as knowledge co-creation, capacity building, policy uptake, and investment mobilization, ensuring that nature-positive solutions are both scientifically grounded and implementable at scale.

 These collaborations facilitated the implementation of participatory research approaches, strengthened farmer-led innovation, and provided critical financial and technical resources to sustain long-term adoption of biodiversity-enhancing practices.
 Many of these partnerships evolved into sustained collaborations, ensuring that the Initiative’s impact extends beyond the CGIAR business cycle.